 - Contact information for nominee, nominator (if different) and evaluators.

 Nominations are now being accepted for the Mitchell Prize and may be submitted on-line here.
 Deadline for submissions is 31 May (midnight UTC/GMT, 8pm EDT, 5pm PDT).
 The Prize includes a commemorative plaque and an award of $1,000.
-The winner will be announced at the 2014 ISBA World Meeting in Cancun, Mexico.
+The 2014 winner will be announced at the JSM in Seattle, USA.
 Nominated papers will be evaluated by the Mitchell Award Committee, appointed by the ISBA Prize Committee.
 Questions about the process may be sent to email@example.com.

 Winners of the Mitchell Prize